DelPyth/AHK-Console-Interpreter/README.md

-# AHK2Console
+# AHK Console Interpreter
-This is not what you might think it is.
-It's a console that was made in AHK for the use of chatting in discord.
-The problem is trying to actually communicate.
+This is exactly what you think it is.

-## Nothing is as it seems
+Ever used python and it's awesome console interpreter and asked, "Hey, why isn't there one for AHK?"
-It might be overwelming to see and use it, but after you run the program, you'll start to understand the basics of what the program is *really* for
+Well look no further!
+This will (soon) be your fancy console for the AHK interpreter with many, many features!